7 Habits That Could Be Preventing You From Getting Pregnant

 3. Smoking

-Smoking should not be in your agenda.
+Smoking should not be on your agenda.
 It is harmful to your Fallopian tubes, and it can cause cervical diseases.
 It can also damage your eggs and cause miscarriage and ectopic pregnancy.

 4. Excess Caffeine